spack/spack/lib/spack/docs/packaging_guide.rst

 You can test whether your spec is configured a certain way by using the ``satisfies`` method.
-For example, if you want to check whether the pcakage is at a particular version range, you can use specs to do that, e.g.:
+For example, if you want to check whether the package's version is in a particular range, you can use specs to do that, e.g.:

 .. code-block:: python